The Driftless Trail

 Weaver Road Trail - OPEN

 This 1.1 mile “lollipop loop” trail is located just north of Governor Dodge State Park.
 The first portion of the trail offers a spectacular view - and is exposed to strong winds when they occur.
 This trail is great for hiking in light snow and snowshoeing in deeper snow, but is not good for cross-country skiing.
-Find a map and more details in the Weaver Road Trail guide.
+Find a map and more details in the Weaver Road Trail Guide.

 If you do explore the Weaver Road Segment, please let us know what you think!
 Send a note and photos to info@driftlessconservancy.org.